-If you satisfy the reporting threshold discussed next that applies to you and no exception applies, file Form 8938 with your income tax return.
+Taxpayers living in the United States.
+If you do not live outside the United States, you satisfy the reporting threshold discussed next that applies to you and no exception applies, file Form 8938 with your income tax return.

-Unmarried taxpayer living in the United States.
-If you are not married and not living abroad, you satisfy the reporting threshold only if the total value of your specified foreign financial assets is more than \$50,000 on the last day of the tax year or more than \$75,000 at any time during the tax year.
+Unmarried taxpayers.
+If you are not married, you satisfy the reporting threshold only if the total value of your specified foreign financial assets is more than \$50,000 on the last day of the tax year or more than \$75,000 at any time during the tax year.

-Married taxpayers filing a joint income tax return and living in the United States.
-If you are married and you and your spouse file a joint income tax return and do not live abroad, you satisfy the reporting threshold only if the total value of your specified foreign financial assets is more than \$100,000 on the last day of the tax year or more than \$150,000 at any time during the tax year.
+Married taxpayers filing a joint income tax return.
+If you are married and you and your spouse file a joint income tax return, you satisfy the reporting threshold only if the total value of your specified foreign financial assets is more than \$100,000 on the last day of the tax year or more than \$150,000 at any time during the tax year.

-Married taxpayers filing separate income tax returns and living in the United States.
-If you are married, file a separate income tax return from your spouse, and do not live abroad, you satisfy the reporting threshold only if the total value of your specified foreign financial assets is more than \$50,000 on the last day of the tax year or more than \$75,000 at any time during the tax year.
+Married taxpayers filing separate income tax returns.
+If you are married and file a separate income tax return from your spouse, you satisfy the reporting threshold only if the total value of your specified foreign financial assets is more than \$50,000 on the last day of the tax year or more than \$75,000 at any time during the tax year.

-Taxpayers living abroad.
-If your tax home is in a foreign country and you meet one of the presence abroad tests described next, you satisfy the reporting threshold if you are not filing a joint return and the total value of your specified foreign financial assets is more than \$200,000 on the last day of the tax year or more than \$300,000 at any time during the tax year.
+Taxpayers living outside the United States.
+If your tax home is in a foreign country, you meet one of the presence abroad tests described next, and no exception applies, file Form 8938 with your income tax return if you satisfy the reporting threshold discussed next that applies

+Unmarried taxpayers.
+If you are not married, you satisfy the reporting threshold only if the total value of your specified foreign financial assets is more than \$200,000 on the last day of the tax year or more than \$300,000 at any time during the tax year.

-If you are married and file a joint income tax return, you satisfy the reporting threshold only if the total value of all specified foreign financial assets you or your spouse owns is more than \$400,000 on the last day of the tax year or more than \$600,000 at any time during the tax year.
+Married taxpayers filing a joint income tax return.
+If you are married and you and your spouse file a joint income tax return, you satisfy the reporting threshold only if the total value of your specified foreign financial assets is more than \$400,000 on the last day of the tax year or more than \$600,000 at any time during the tax year.